postcss/postcss/README.md

 result.map //=> Source map from main.sass to main.min.css
 ```

-PostCSS by default will remove previous source map comment directive
+PostCSS by default will remove previous source map annotation comment
-add will add new directive with path to new source map file.
+add will add new annotation with path to new source map file.

 So, when you process `main.css` to `main.out.css`, this CSS: